rkrupnick/rock-paper-scissors/README.md

 # Rock Paper Scissors

 ## Rock Paper Scissor game made in Javascript for The Odin Project
+This project was made with Bootstrap and Vanilla JavaScript.

 ### You have the option to play traditional [Rock Paper Scissors](https://rkrupnick.github.io/rock-paper-scissors/index.html)...